Don't let your age hold your job search back. Employ these strategies to make your search smoother.

 Getting older is hard enough on a personal level, but when you are faced with a career change, layoff, or other upset to your professional life, age can seem like the greatest obstacle to your success.
 However, don't despair, there are plenty of reasons why a candidate over 40 is a great choice for a position.
-Here are some strategies and resume tips for assisting with the job search when you’re an older job seeker.
+Here are some strategies to help you combat ageism during your next job search.

-This is one of the biggest challenges for older job candidates.
+This is one of the biggest challenges older job candidates will face when overcoming age discrimination.
 While you have the experience and qualifications for the role, sometimes recruiters see you as stuck in a rut or clinging to old ways.
 Fortunately, this is an easy fix.
-Through ongoing professional development or training, especially in technology, you will be able to demonstrate that you are flexible and can combine both currency with experience.
+Through ongoing professional development or training, especially in technology, you will be able to overcome ageism by demonstrating that you are flexible and able to combine both currencies with experience.

 While your experiences are likely impressive, the reality is that when your resume lists experience from 1984, you are dating yourself.
-Imagine that landing on the desk of a hiring manager who is 30.
-He or she was either not born yet or a toddler.
+Imagine that resume landing on the desk of a 30-something recruiter.
 Although many hiring managers and professionals are able to get past inherent biases, there is still a prevalent fear that older candidates will not work well for people who are younger than them.
 At the very least, let this become a concern once you're in the office for the interview.
-A vast majority of resumes do not need to go past 10-15 years of employment.
-The only exceptions for this resume tip is when transitioning back to a field you worked in more than 15 years ago or a significant accomplishment with an industry leading company.
-For the most part, though, the skills and achievements from the 1980’s should be integrated into recent work history and the other information left off your resume.
+The general rule is to limit your employment history to the past 15 years.
+There are some exceptions, of course — for instance, if you are transitioning back to a field you worked in more than 15 years ago or you have a significant accomplishment with an industry-leading company outside that timeframe.
+For the most part, though, the skills and achievements that are beyond the 15-year window should be left off your resume.

 This is a tough one because you may see that finding a job after 40 is harder than it was at 25 or even 35.
 Still, there are jobs out there.
 Plenty of hiring managers and recruiters are older than you.
 If you are relevant and offer something fresh, you will find work again, but find ways to stay positive through it all.
 Maybe volunteering or taking classes, which helps with maintaining your relevance, can take your mind off the search.
 It is also a chance to network.
 Positivity is key for any age candidate!